Hanfu: 20th century

-Dr. Chen Huanzhang (1880-1933), founder of the Confucian Academy, wearing shenyi.
+Dr. Chen Huanzhang (1880–1933), founder of the Confucian Academy, wearing shenyi.

 Hanfu worn during a ceremony at Jinzhou Confucian Temple.

-People wearing hanfu and mian at the official ceremony held at Beijing at December 23rd, 1914.
+People wearing hanfu and mian at the official ceremony held at Beijing at 23 December 1914.

+Confucian Shield & Ap Dancers wearing hanfu at official ceremony at Beijing, 1924 to 1927.

+Confucian Shield & Ap Dancers wearing hanfu at official ceremony at Beijing, 1924 to 1927.

 In 1919, women aoqun evolved; the ao became slimmer and longer until it reached below the narrow; the sleeves became narrower to the wrists, and the side slits were shortened; the collars became very high with some corners turning down sometimes and other collars reaching up to the ears.
 The edges of the ao became narrow contrasting to the wide bands of embroidery which was popular in the past.
 The ao was worn with a one-piece ankle length skirt.

 In the early 1920s, the ao became more fitted and was shortened reaching only the top of the hip with a rounded hem, the sleeves were also shortened to three quarter of its length.
 The skirt became plainer, cut with a simple flared style, and wide waistband was replaced by narrow band in which a cord or elastic was threaded.
 The qipao, also known as cheongsam, was eventually created in the middle of 1920s.

 In 1927, changshan and magua was established as the formal, official wear for men, and they were worn for important ceremonies, such as weddings, temple and ancestral halls worship.
 Women's formal wear was either a black ao and blue skirt with the same style as the earlier outfit or the cheongsam.